-- According the National Space Weather Program Strategic and Action Plan, space weather "comprises a set of naturally occurring phenomena that have the potential to adversely affect critical functions, assets, and operations in space and on Earth."
-(NSW, 2019).
-Space weather at Earth may potentially decrease, or even stop, the operation of infrastructure, facilities, technology and services in which our society relies on (see Weaver and Murtagh, 2004).
-Its negative effects may compromise the distribution of energy, damage satellites components and degrade their orbits, cause malfunctions in navigation and positioning systems, as well as disrupt radio communications on Earth and in space (Echer et al., 2005; Goodman, 2005; Kamide and - 20 Chian, 2007; Moldwin, 2008; Schrijver, 2015).
-Space weather perturbations are commonly due to phenomena derived from solar activity like coronal mass ejections (CMEs), corotating interactions regions (CIRs), and high-speed streams, and others.
-Nevertheless, interplanetary counterparts of CMEs are closely related with major perturbations of Earth's space weather like geomagnetic storms, ionospheric disturbances, and geomagnetic induced currents (Baker et al., 2013; Howard, 2014; Schrijver, 2015).
-Here, we use the term CME to refer to coronal mass ejections whether they are remotely observed near the Sun or

-25 directly measured in situ.
+According to the National Space Weather Program Strategic and Action Plan, space weather "comprises a set of naturally occurring phenomena that have the potential to adversely affect critical functions, assets, and operations in space and on Earth" (NSW, 2019).
+Space weather at Earth may potentially decrease, or even stop, the operation of infrastructure, facilities, technology, and services which our society relies on (see Weaver and Murtagh, 2004).
+Its negative effects may compromise the distribution of energy, damage satellite components and degrade their orbits, cause malfunctions in navigation and positioning systems, as well as disrupt radio communications on Earth and in space (Echer et al., 2005; Goodman, 2005; Kamide and Chian, 2007; Moldwin, 2008; Schrijver, 2015).
+Space weather perturbations are commonly due to phenomena derived from solar activity like coronal mass ejections (CMEs), corotating interaction regions (CIRs), and high-speed streams.
+Nevertheless, interplanetary counterparts of CMEs are closely related to major perturbations of Earth's space weather like geomagnetic storms, ionospheric disturbances, and geomagnetic-induced currents (Baker et al., 2013; Howard, 2014; Schrijver, 2015).
+Here, we use the term CMEs to refer to coronal mass ejections, whether they are remotely observed near the Sun or directly measured in situ.

-CMEs are energetic phenomena that involve the release of material, energy, and magnetic field from the solar corona into the interplanetary (IP) medium.
-CMEs are commonly related with other solar phenomena like solar flares, interplanetary shock waves, and others (Echer, 2005; Forsyth et al., 2006).
+CMEs are energetic phenomena that involve the release of material, energy, and the magnetic field from the solar corona into the interplanetary (IP) medium.
+CMEs are commonly related to other solar phenomena like solar flares and interplanetary shock waves (Echer, 2005; Forsyth et al., 2006).
 It is well known that supermagnetosonic (fast) CMEs are one of the most important triggers of intense geomagnetic storms (Ontiveros and Gonzalez-Esparza, 2010, and references therein).
-This

-30 condition makes CMEs a hazard for the stability of Earth's space climate and turns the capability to forecast fast-CME arrivals into a topic of significant importance for shielding our society (Schrijver, 2015).
+This condition makes CMEs a hazard for the stability of Earth's space climate and turns the capability to forecast fast-CME arrivals into a topic of significant importance for shielding our society (Schrijver, 2015).